 - 1 pound of frozen fruit (cut into small pieces)

 - 1 cup of sugar

-One thing to note is that if you have a blender or food processor then you can get the fruit cut up nicely in no time!
+One thing to note is that if you have a blender or food processor then you can get the fruit smooth and without chunks, if that is your preference!
 After the fruit has thawed in the pan, pour the whole thing (sugar and all) into the blender and give it a few shots to chop up that fruit.
 When it reaches the consistency you prefer, pour it back into the pan and keep going.

-Of course, I have been known to simply use a potato masher to mash the fruit up in the pot itself.
-I think I did that in these jams that are photographed.
-Does that mean it’s technically preserves?
-I can never remember when I should refer to them as jams or preserves.
+Of course, I have been known to simply use a potato masher or back of a wooden spoon to mash the fruit up in the pot itself.

 I want you to stir your jam often as it simmers, but there is no need to babysit it.
 Feel free to wash dishes or do other things.

 If you are trying to watch your sugar content I would strongly recommend trying no-sugar fruit pectin.
 Pectin is not hard to use.
 At all!
 It is easily found by the mason jars, jello (in the baking section), and often by the fruit (in the produce section).
 There is a no-sugar version which allows you to sub out honey, your favorite sweetener, or simply use less sugar for the traditional sugar in homemade jams.
 It is a fantastic option that I use often (and will probably soon have a how-to for it) and recommend you check out, as well.

 Hack for traditional hot-bath canning method:

 I often keep my jars in hot water up until the time they are being filled.
 Once they are filled I tightly close them and flip them upside down.
 I often set a hot, damp towel over the top of them.
 About 75% will seal nicely (you'll hear them pop their tops) with this process.